awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-notebook-server-considerations.md

    The *dns\-address\-of\-ec2\-instance* is the address of the Amazon EC2 instance where the keystore is copied\.
 **Note**
 There are many ways to generate an SSL certificate\.
 It is a security best practice to use a certificate generated with a certificate authority \(CA\)\.
 You might need to enlist the help of an administrator in your organization to obtain the certificate\.
 Follow the policies of your organization when you create a keystore for the notebook server\.
-For more information, see [Certificate authority \(CA\)](https://en.wikipedia.org/wiki/Certificate_authority) in Wikipedia\.
+For more information, see [Certificate authority](https://en.wikipedia.org/wiki/Certificate_authority) in Wikipedia\.

    Another method is to generate a self\-signed certificate with a script on your notebook server Amazon EC2 instance\.
-However, with this method, each local machine that connects to the notebook server, must be configured to trust the certificate generated before connecting to the notebook server\.
+However, with this method, each local machine that connects to the notebook server must be configured to trust the certificate generated before connecting to the notebook server\.
 Also, when the generated certificate expires, a new certificate must be generated and trusted on all local machines\.
 For more information about the setup, see [Self\-signed certificates](#dev-endpoint-notebook-server-self-signed-certificate)\.
 For more information, see [Self\-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) in Wikipedia\.

-1. Using SSH, connect to the Amazon EC2 instance that is running your notebook server\.
-For example:
+1. Using SSH, connect to the Amazon EC2 instance that is running your notebook server; for example:

    ```
    ssh -i ec2-private-key ec2-user@dns-address-of-ec2-instance
    ```

-   The *ec2\-private\-key* is the key needed to access the Amazon EC2 instance\.
+   The *ec2\-private\-key* is the key that is needed to access the Amazon EC2 instance\.
 When you created the notebook server, you provided an Amazon EC2 key pair and saved this EC2 private key to your local machine\.
 You might need to edit the **Copy certificate** command to point to the key file on your local machine\.
 You can also find this key file name on the Amazon EC2 console details for your notebook server\.

    The *dns\-address\-of\-ec2\-instance* is the address of the Amazon EC2 instance where the keystore is copied\.

 1. From the home directory, `/home/ec2-user/`, run the `./setup_notebook_server.py` script\.
-This script is created and placed on the Amazon EC2 instance by AWS Glue\.
-This script performs the following actions:
+AWS Glue created and placed this script on the Amazon EC2 instance\.
+The script performs the following actions:
    + **Asks for a Zeppelin notebook password:** The password is SHA\-256 hashed plus salted\-and\-iterated with a random 128\-bit salt kept in the `shiro.ini` file with restricted access\.
 This is the best practice available to Apache Shiro, the authorization package that Apache Zeppelin uses\.
    + **Generates SSH public and private keys:** The script overwrites any existing SSH public key on the development endpoint that is associated with the notebook server\. **As a result, any other notebook servers, Read–Eval–Print Loops \(REPLs\), or IDEs that connect to this development endpoint can no longer connect\.**
    + **Verifies or generates an SSL certificate:** Either use an SSL certificate that was generated with a certificate authority \(CA\) or generate a certificate with this script\.
 If you copied a certificate, the script asks for the location of the keystore file\.
 Provide the entire path on the Amazon EC2 instance, for example, `/home/ec2-user/keystore.jks`\.
 The SSL certificate is verified\.